 - If your app listing is marked as private, it's published right away.

-- If your app listing is marked as public, it goes through a review process before it’s published.
-See About app review.
+- If your app listing is marked as public, it goes through a review process before it's published.
+See App review process and requirements.

 Once your app listing is published, install the app on a test domain and make sure it works as intended.